-A housing project located on a Housing Opportunity Site within a Station Specific Plan that is seeking a 40% supplemental bonus above the State density bonus maximum of 35% would require the following Eligibility Points:
+A housing project located on a Housing Opportunity Site within a Station Specific Plan that is seeking a 40% supplemental bonus above the State density bonus maximum of 50% would require the following Eligibility Points:

-$$\left(\frac{40\%}{65\%}\right) X\ 100 = 0.62\ X\ 100 = 65\ points$$
+$$\left(\frac{40\%}{50\%}\right) X 100 = 0.80 X 100 = 80 points$$

 - E. Affordable Housing.
 At least 60 percent of the project's Eligibility Point requirement shall be fulfilled by providing affordable housing units on-site, based on a percentage of Base Project units, in compliance with Table 3-11. - F. Rental Projects.
-Rental projects shall meet the affordable housing requirement by providing affordable housing units on-site at a mix of income levels as prescribed in Table 3-11. - G. 100% Affordable Projects.
-Rental projects in which all proposed units will be affordable to very low- or low-income households shall not be required to provide affordable housing units at each of the income levels shown in Table 3-11 to generate Eligibility Points; these projects may provide all the required number of units at a single income level at the request of the Applicant.
-Affordable housing projects wherein 100% of the Affordable Housing units are moderate-income housing units shall provide units at a mix of income levels in compliance with Table 3-11. - H. Specialized Housing.
-Instead of providing Affordable Housing units across the three identified income levels in Table 3-11, rental projects can earn some or all their required Eligibility Points by including Specialized Housing units at the very low-income level pursuant to the schedule in Table 3-11.
+Rental projects shall meet the affordable housing requirement by providing affordable housing units on-site at a mix of income levels as prescribed in Table 3-11. - 7 G. 100% Affordable Projects.
+Rental projects in which all proposed units will be affordable to 8 very low- or low-income households are eligible for a 100% density bonus in accordance 9 with Section 20-31,060, shall not be required to provide affordable housing units at each of the income levels shown in Table 3-11 to generate Eligibility Points; these projects may 10 provide all the required number of units at a single income level at the request of the 11 Applicant.
+Affordable housing projects wherein 100% of the Affordable Housing units are 12 13 moderate income housing units shall provide units at a mix of income levels in compliance with Table 3-11.
+14 - H. Specialized Housing.
+Instead of providing Affordable Housing units across the three identified income levels in Table 3-11, rental projects can earn some or all their required Eligibility Points by including Specialized Housing units at the very low-income level pursuant to the schedule in Table 3-11. - I. For-Sale Projects.
+For-sale projects can earn Eligibility Points by including a percentage of housing units at the moderate-income level pursuant to the schedule in Table 3-11.